The Voice of Job Seekers

 7. WOW employers by extending your resume to the web

-Your resume needs more than accomplishments and results to stand out in a very competitive job market.
+Your resume needs more than accomplishments and results to stand out in a competitive job market.
 Blogs, vlogs, and podcasts are slowly growing as a way for job seekers to demonstrate expertise.
-A recent article on JobMob.co.il shows 17 examples of people who found creative and bold ideas to present their credentials to target employers.
-When it didn’t work for the original target employer, it helped her stand out to other companies like the intended employer.
+An article on JobMob.co.il shows 17 examples of people who found creative and bold ideas to present their credentials to target employers.
+When it didn’t work for the original target employer, it helped them stand out to other companies like the intended employer.

-It takes time at the beginning of your job search to find out what employers want.
-Since so many job candidates don’t have anything online employers want to see, for you, it’s where you want to lead them.
-Business cards, word-of-mouth, and maybe a QR code on your phone are great ways to have people you network with or potential referrers find you easily.
-Even LinkedIn has a new feature, providing a QR code, and those who scan it will go to the user’s profile.
-So many people do not put the consistency and the thought to build an impressive online presence either.
+It takes time to find out what employers want at the beginning of your job search.
+Since so many job candidates don’t have anything, online employers want to see, for you, it’s where you want to lead them.
+So many people need to put in the consistency and the thought to build an impressive online presence.

 About Mark Anthony Dyson